CGCL-codes/Frog/README.md

 Frog
 =======

-Optimization of Asynchronous Graph Processing on GPU with Hybrid Coloring Model
+Asynchronous Graph Processing on GPU with Hybrid Coloring Model

 Modern GPUs have been widely used to accelerate the graph pro- cessing for complicated computational problems regarding graph